brimdata/zync/design.md

 ```
 kafka.topic==$topic | head 1
 ```
-for each literal valued `$topic`.
+for each literal-valued `$topic`.

-Note, it could be better to run this in parallel where we can scan for the max offset of each predetermined topic name, which might look something like this:
+Note that it could be better to run this in parallel with a single scan for the max offset of each predetermined topic name, which might look something like this:
 ```